School planning for curriculum implementation

 • Embed – strengthen and scale to ensure sustainable practices and systems.

-Developing a curriculum implementation SIP initiative
+Developing a curriculum implementation School Excellence Plan (SEP) initiative

-The SIP is a working document outlining the steps schools will take to improve learning outcomes and the achievement and growth of all students.
+The SEP is a working document outlining the steps schools will take to improve learning outcomes and the achievement and growth of all students.
 It is developed in collaboration with the school community and underpinned by the SEF, SEF Self-assessment Surveys and the external validation process.

 Curriculum reform activities may include: